Portsmouth in Rockingham County, New Hampshire — The American Northeast (New England)

 Portsmouth Black Heritage Trail

 Location.
 43° 4.603′ N, 70° 45.479′ W. Marker is in Portsmouth, New Hampshire, in Rockingham County.
-Marker is on Congress St (U.S. 1) close to Church Street, on the left when traveling west.
+It is on Congress St (U.S. 1) close to Church Street, on the left when traveling west.
 Located in small fenced in area next to church.
 Touch for map.
 Marker is in this post office area: Portsmouth NH 03801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Original New Hampshire State House (within shouting distance of this marker); 18 Congress (within shouting distance of this marker); Nation's Oldest Bank (within shouting distance of this marker); Treaty of Portsmouth 1905 (within shouting distance of this marker); The South Church (about 400 feet away, measured in a direct line); Ceilia Layton Thaxter (about 400 feet away); Joseph & Nancy (Cotton) and their children, Eleazor & James (about 400 feet away); Temple Israel (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: The Original New Hampshire State House (within shouting distance of this marker); 18 Congress (within shouting distance of this marker); Nation's Oldest Bank (within shouting distance of this marker); Treaty of Portsmouth 1905 (within shouting distance of this marker); The South Church (about 400 feet away, measured in a direct line); Ceilia Layton Thaxter (about 400 feet away); Joseph & Nancy (Cotton) and their children, Eleazor & James (about 400 feet away); Temple Israel (about 600 feet away).
 Touch for a list and map of all markers in Portsmouth.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Portsmouth Black Heritage Trail